hawk/lux/doc/lux.md

 * `execute`  - evaluates the test cases.
 This is default.
 * `validate` - parse all script files and configuration files and report syntax errors and warnings.
+* `list`     - display a list of all (non-skipped) test cases.
+               One file per line.
-* `list`     - display a list of all test cases.
-One filename on each line.
+* `list_dir` - display a list of all directories with non-skipped test cases.
+One directory per line.
 * `doc`      - extract all `[doc]` strings and display them on a simple format.
 First the main file name is printed on an own line ending with a colon, followed by all doc